|Support||Help Desk, Chat, Videos, Phone, Knowledge Base & Social Media|

 And then there are unlimited subdomains and FTP accounts – so you can give secure access to any number of people.

-The knock-on effect here is that their servers probably have more websites on them than other hosting companies.
+The drawback is that their servers probably have more websites on them than other hosting companies.
 And that may impact their overall performance.
-But – for a use case like myself where I have several small projects that need to minimize costs – this setup is fine.
+But – for a use case like mine where I have several small projects that need to minimize costs – this setup is fine.

-Using cPanel is a huge pro – because it’s open-source (no company owns it), and is sort of the industry standard, so it has tons of documentation, and you can get help anywhere on the Internet in addition to HostGator.
+Using cPanel is a huge pro – because it’s open-source (no company owns it) and it’s the industry standard, so there’s tons of documentation, so you can get help anywhere on the Internet, not just through HostGator.

-They are a bit easier to use, but you are totally dependent on them for support – and they can be very limiting and frustrating in what you can and cannot do.
-For example, until very recently – you couldn’t edit file permissions via FTP with GoDaddy.
-Really annoying and time-consuming if you are designing a website.
+GoDaddy is a bit easier to use, but you depend on them for support – their limitations can be very frustrating.
+For example, until recently – you couldn’t edit file permissions via FTP with GoDaddy – annoying and time-consuming if you are designing a website.

 cPanel is a big plus – not to mention that the WordPress user manual often just assumes that you are running cPanel.

 If you are curious – here’s what the HostGator cPanel looks like.
-It has tons of options, but it also put the most used ones front and center (e.g. note the giant WordPress icon at the top).
+It has tons of options, but it places the most used ones front and center (e.g., note the giant WordPress icon at the top).

-But the extra bonus is that HostGator loads up cPanel with lots of extra scripts and software options.
+The added bonus is that HostGator loads up cPanel with many extra scripts and software options.
 It’s straightforward to install everything from WordPress to Wikis to RSS Readers.